-Windows 10 Enterprise Long-Term Servicing Branch (LTSB)
+Windows 10 Enterprise Long-Term Servicing Channel (LTSC)

-Windows 10 Enterprise Long-Term Servicing Branch (LTSB)
+Windows 10 Enterprise Long-Term Servicing Channel (LTSC)

 Windows 10.
 Windows as a Service (WaaS)

 “Specialized systems—such as devices that control medical equipment, point-of-sale systems, and ATMs—often require a longer servicing option because of their purpose.
-These devices typically perform a single important task and don’t need feature updates as frequently as other devices in the organization.
-It’s more important that these devices be kept as stable and secure as possible than up to date with user interface changes.
-The LTSC servicing model prevents Windows 10 Enterprise LTSB devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
-With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSB clients, but customers can choose to defer them by using one of the servicing tools mentioned in the section Servicing tools.” quoted from the following article:
+These devices typically perform a single important task and don't need feature updates as frequently as other devices in the organization.
+It's more important that these devices be kept as stable and secure as possible than up to date with user interface changes.
+The LTSC servicing model prevents Enterprise LTSC devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
+With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSC clients, but customers can choose to defer them by using one of the servicing tools mentioned in the section Servicing tools.” quoted from the following article:

 Win32 Windows application and the Universal Windows Program (UWP) app